Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 #### **Response Format Reference**

-Classification models can be multi-headed.
-For example, when a text is run through text moderation model, one head might classify sexual content while another head might classify violence.
+Classification can be multi-labelled.
+For example, when a text is run through text moderation model, it could be classified as sexual content as well as violence.

 The confidence score is from 0 to 1.
 A higher score indicates a greater likelihood that a reader would perceive the comment as containing the given category.
 For example, a comment like “ You are an idiot ” may receive a probability score of 0.99 for category Hate Speech.